matjadach/to-do-app/README.md

 ## Provisioning Infrastructure

-The infrastructure for this app is managed via terraform.
+This app's infrastructure is managed via terraform.

 Navigate to 'infrastructure' folder in your terminal and run: